emad-elsaid/xlog/docs/Creating a site.md

 This will run the server on port **4000** instead of **3000**

-# Using different index page
+# Using a different index page

-Xlog assumes the main page is **index.md** if you're working in an existing github repository for example you may need to specify **README.md** as you index page as follows
+Xlog assumes the main page is **index.md** if you're working in an existing github repository for example you may need to specify **README.md** as your index page as follows

 ```shell
 xlog --index README